astenlund/fs2ff/README.md

 ### Other apps (not verified by me)

 - FlyQ EFB (thanks, @erayymz)
+- FltPlan GO (need to select XPlane as source of GPS data)

 ## Does it work with other flight simulators?